 The techniques described above are the building blocks for literate programming.
 Literate programming is a way of writing code so that it is clearly documented.
 Rather than writing code aimed at telling the computer what to do, you write code that tells other humans what you are instructing the computer to do (and why).
 Now that you have the building blocks, you can tie them together to achieve truly literate code.
 There are several tools that provide ways of doing this.
 For R, there is RMarkdown (see Reproducible reports), which allows you to integrate chunks of code into plain text written in the simple Markdown language.
-For Python, there are Jupyter notebooks, which work in a similar way, integrating sections of code with sections of Markdown text.
+For Python, there are Jupyter9 notebooks, which work in a similar way, integrating sections of code with sections of Markdown text.
 Markdown is a lightweight and straightforward markup language, which can be converted to many formats including HTML, PDF or even Word documents.
 It allows users to write plain text while using a few tags to format the text.
 The learning curve for Markdown is reasonably gentle.
 Here is some example Markdown text:

-- # This is header one
+'''

 This is header two

-- \ here
+here

-- \ are
+are

-- \ some
+some

-- \ bulletpoints
+bulletpoints

-\this text is in italics\ \\this text is bold\\
+this text is in italics

+this text is bold

+'''

+This is header one